-An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances and can also advise you on naming an executor.
+An estate planning attorney can advise you on creating an estate plan that fits your specific circumstances and may include a transfer of property.